boken-engine/iakkai-saga-the-curse-of-blood/README.md

 ## Install from binaries

-  * For iOS deveices you can get the app from the Apple App Store: [Iakka](https://apps.apple.com/app/id1580924283#?platform=ipad)
+  * For iOS devices you can get the app from the Apple App Store: [Iakkai Saga store entry](https://apps.apple.com/app/id1580924283#?platform=ipad)
   * For macOS you can download and install it from [releases](https://github.com/boken-engine/iakkai-saga-the-curse-of-blood/releases)

 ## Build